cultureandempire/cultureandempire.github.io/README.md

 What we will see instead is, I think, increasing persecution of BitCoin users, miners, and exchanges in the US, with the message that "BitCoin is favored by cybercriminals and money launderers."
 Perhaps some arrests to underscore the seriousness of the accusations.
 Then, tolerance of a few exchanges, allowing one or two to dominate the market and create a cartel.
 These will be the ones providing data live to the Spider, as the phone companies and large Web businesses do today.
 Finally, a series of attacks, from mild to shocking, on the currency when the critical number of black hat miners is reached.

-If the BitCoin network survives the different attacks that seem inevitable -- and I give it a 50-50 chance of surviving -- the crypto currency will get a natural monopoly for online commerce.
+If the BitCoin network survives the different attacks that seem inevitable -- and I give it a 50-50 chance of surviving -- the crypto currency will get a natural monopoly for on-line commerce.
 At a certain point buying or selling BitCoin for dollars or Euros will not be so important: people will simply hold and spend BitCoin.
 If the network does not survive the attack, the currency will die, and other crypto-currencies will take its place.
 Either way, the Spider will lose this particular fight, and the Para-state will eventually (it may take decades) find itself facing a truly independent financial system.

 ### Licensed to Make a Killing